riceissa/issarice.com/wiki/about-this-site.md

 # History

-The direct ancestor of this website is riceissa.github.com (which is now [riceissa.github.io][gh_site] after GitHub reorganized their domains), which has the same "static site flavor" to it, and which I used until I bought my own VPS and domain names (see "[Colophon](#colophon)" below for details).
+The direct ancestor of this website is riceissa.github.com (which now redirects to [riceissa.github.io][gh_site] after GitHub reorganized their domains), which has the same "static site flavor" to it, and which I used until I bought my own VPS and domain names (see "[Colophon](#colophon)" below for details).